A

 Forty-five days, end to end.

 A clear sequence with one outcome per phase.
-You'll see exactly where we are at every point — weekly Loom updates, no surprises.
+You'll see exactly where we are at every point — a weekly Loom update, no surprises, no "I did the work but I don't know why I didn't get leads" experience.

 Phase 1 · Days 1–10